Tara (Ramayana)

 When Sugriva challenges Vali to a duel, Tara wisely advises Vali not to accept because of the former's alliance with Rama—the hero of the Ramayana and an avatar of the god Vishnu—but Vali does not heed her, and dies from Rama's arrow, shot at the behest of Sugriva.
 The Ramayana and its later adaptations emphasize Tara's lamentation.
 While in most vernacular versions, Tara casts a curse on Rama by the power of her chastity, in some versions, Rama enlightens Tara.

 Sugriva returns to the throne but spends his time carousing and fails to act on his promise to assist Rama in recovering his kidnapped wife, Sita.
-Tara—now Sugriva's queen and chief diplomat—is then instrumental in reconciling Rama with Sugriva after pacifying Lakshmana, Rama's brother, who was about to destroy Kishkinda in retribution for Sugriva's perceived treachery.
-After this incident, Tara is only mentioned in passing references, as the mother of Angada and Queen of Sugriva, as the story moves from Kishkindha to the climactic battle in Lanka to retrieve Sita.
+Tara now, chief diplomat—is then instrumental in reconciling Rama with Sugriva after pacifying Lakshmana, Rama's brother, who was about to destroy Kishkinda in retribution for Sugriva's perceived treachery.
+After this incident, Tara is only mentioned in passing references, as the story moves from Kishkindha to the climactic battle in Lanka to retrieve Sita.

 Tara's intelligence, presence of mind, courage and devotion to her husband Vali is praised.
 She is extolled as one of the panchakanya (five [revered] women), the recital of whose names is believed to dispel sin.